 Create Engaged Citizens

-The curriculum was developed for and is only supported in economics and selected government classes.
+The curriculum was originally developed for economics and selected government classes.
+However, UrbanPlan is now offered at multiple class types, including Economics, Government, Marketing, Architectural Drawings, and more.
 The curriculum aligns with all state and national content standards for high school economics and provides a much-needed local government component to government classes.